rbonhamcarter/simulate-clones/README.md

 Plots like those in the paper that compare two sets of results (baseline and effect) can be generated using `compare-results.ipynb`.

+## References

+S.-W. Wang, M. J. Herriges, K. Hurley, D. N. Kotton, and A. M. Klein, “CoSpar identifies early cell fate biases from single-cell transcriptomic and lineage information,” Nature Biotechnology, vol. 40, no. 7, pp. 1066–1074, 2022.

+A. Forrow and G. Schiebinger, “LineageOT is a unified framework for lineage tracing and trajectory inference,” Nature communications, vol. 12, no. 1, pp. 1–10, 2021